Bentley Continental GT: Continental GT/GTC Speed (2024–)

+Continental GT/GTC Mulliner (2024–)

+Unveiled on October 1, 2024, alongside the Flying Spur Mulliner, the Continental GT Mulliner is the range topping version of the Continental GT.
+The GT Mulliner is powered by the same Ultra Performance Hybrid V8 engine as the GT Speed, featuring new crystal cut headlamps and red taillights distinct from the Speed version.
+The unveiling also includes the debut of a new 'floating diamond' grille, as well as welcome animation lights, two-toned side-view mirrors, and interior options, only exclusive to Mulliner Bentley models.

+Continental GT/GTC (2025–)

+Introduced alongside the GT Azure, the base model Continental GT was unveiled on April 8, 2025.
+The model marks the introduction of a new twin-turbo High Performance Hybrid V8 engine, a derated version of the Ultra Performance Hybrid V8 found on the Speed and Mulliner versions of the car.
+Capable of generating a maximum power output of 680 PS and a maximum torque of 930 Nm, the new engine option allows the car to accelerate from 0 to 100 km/h (0 to 62 mph) in 3.5 seconds.

+Continental GT/GTC Azure (2025–)

+Featuring the same engine and drivetrain as the base Continental GT, the GT Azure features a new contrasting black grille with a vertical chrome surround.
+Unveiled alongside a Flying Spur Azure counterpart, the car introduces new exterior and interior design options, exclusive to the range.

 Special editions

-Continental GT Diamond Series (2007–1994)
+Continental GT Diamond Series (2007)

 The Continental GT Diamond Series is a limited (400 units worldwide) version of the 2007 model year Continental GT Mulliner Driving Specification, commemorating the Crewe factory's 60th anniversary.
 It includes carbon-silicon carbide brakes (420x40mm cross-drilled front and 356x28mm rear), exclusive 9Jx20-inch 14-spoke alloy wheels, choice of 3 additional exclusive body colours (Moroccan Blue (bright blue), Anthracite (grey black) and Meteor (steel blue grey)), unique insignia to exterior, unique treadplates with the text 'Celebrating 60 years of manufacturing in Crewe', choice of upgraded veneers (Dark Stained Burr Walnut or Piano Black (additional veneers available at extra cost)), drilled alloy sport foot pedals, gear lever finished in knurled chrome and hide, diamond quilted hide to seat facings, door and rear quarter panels; embroidered Bentley emblem to seat facings, indented hide headlining and a Mulliner alloy fuel filler cap.